-Dr. Williams is a Stephen M. Kellen term member of the Council on Foreign Relations, a Fellow of the Inter-University Seminar on the Armed Forces and Society, and an alumnus of the International Summer Policy Institute at American University.
-He has held a Robert Bosch Fellowship in Germany, a Visiting Fellowship at the Rothermere American Institute at the University of Oxford & Nuffield College and a DAAD Fellowship at the Bundeswehr Center for Military History and Social Science in Potsdam, Germany.
+Prof. Williams is a Fellow of the Inter-University Seminar on the Armed Forces and Society and an alumnus of the International Summer Policy Institute at American University.
+He was a Stephen M. Kellen term-member of the Council on Foreign Relations and has held a Robert Bosch Fellowship in Germany, a Visiting Fellowship at the Rothermere American Institute at the University of Oxford & Nuffield College, Oxford and a DAAD Fellowship at the Bundeswehr Center for Military History and Social Science in Potsdam, Germany.
+During his time as a Bosch Fellow, he was a special advisor to the Parliamentary State Secretary at the Germany Ministry of Defense and was later detailed to the Advanced Concept Division at Airbus Military.
+He was a founding Senior Associate Scholar at the Center for European Policy Analysis (CEPA) in Washington DC and a founder of Young Professionals in Foreign Policy, London.
 He was an investigator in the Sustainable Peacebuilding Network, a collaborative research project involving 20 scholars from six countries, funded by the Carnegie Corporation of New York and directed by Prof. Roland Paris (Ottawa).

-Educated at the universities of Delaware, Hamburg, Bath, Berlin, and Moscow, he earned his doctorate at the London School of Economics and Political Science.
+Educated at the universities of Delaware, Hamburg, Bayreuth, Bath, Berlin, and Moscow he earned his doctorate at the London School of Economics & Political Science.